-Level 1 and Level 2 courses each involve 4 days (28 hours) of in depth learning with the Dyadic Developmental Psychotherapy Institute or Dr Hannah Sun-Reid.
-Each is offered in small groups of a maximum of 30 people.
+Level 1 and Level 2 courses each involve 4 days (28 hours) of in depth learning with with Dyadic Developmental Psychotherapy Institute accredited trainers, such as Dr Sian Phillips or Dr Hannah Sun-Reid.
+Courses are available online facilitated over 5 days with groups of maximum 15 participants.
 The small group approach ensures maximum participation, relevant case discussion and opportunities for real skill building.
-During the courses, the DDPi trainer will provide extended presentations about the knowledge base underpinning DDP including how to
+During the courses, the DDP trainer will provide extended presentations about the knowledge base underpinning DDP including how to: